 The ICAV is an open-ended umbrella type Irish collective asset-management vehicle with limited liability and segregated liability between Funds, registered by the Central Bank on 20th August, 2015 to carry on business as an ICAV pursuant to Part 2 of the Act.
 The ICAV was authorised by the Central Bank as a UCITS pursuant to the UCITS Regulations on 18th May, 2016.

 The ICAV is structured as an umbrella type Irish collective asset-management vehicle which may consist of different Funds, each comprising one or more Classes.
-As at the date of this Prospectus, the Fund has two Funds, the FCS Navigator Fund and the FCS Navigator Plus Fund.
+As at the date of this Prospectus, the Fund has four Funds, the Altarius Navigator Fund, the FCS Navigator Plus Fund, the FCS Quantum Fund and the Altarius Bravo Systematic Fund.

 The Shares issued in each Fund will rank pari passu with each other in all respects provided that they may differ as to certain matters including currency of denomination, hedging strategies if any applied to the currency of a particular Class, dividend policy, voting rights, return of capital, the level of fees and expenses to be charged, subscription or redemption procedures or the Initial Subscription, Minimum Holding and Minimum Transaction Size applicable.
 The assets of each Fund will be invested separately on behalf of each Fund in accordance with the investment objective and policies of each Fund.
 A separate portfolio of assets is not maintained for each Class.
 The investment objective and policies and other details in relation to each Fund are set out in the relevant Supplement which forms part of and should be read in conjunction with this Prospectus.